-Want to know whether to bring your umbrella or your Hawaiian shirt before you visit Hong Kong, our monthly guide has a blow-by-blow account of what to expect from weather in Hong Kong for each month.
+Want to know whether to bring your umbrella or your Hawaiian shirt before you visit Hong Kong?
+Plan your visit to the city that never sleeps, but often sweats - our monthly guide has a blow-by-blow account of what to expect from weather in Hong Kong for each month.

-You'll find average temperatures, average rainfalls, and advice on exactly what to expect weather wise.
-We've also got tips on the infamous Hong Kong humidity.
+You'll find average temperatures, average rainfalls, and advice on what to expect, weather-wise.
+We've also got tips on how to deal with the infamous Hong Kong humidity!

-Weather in Hong Kong in January is somewhat chilly and this is the city’s coldest month.
-However, while the locals may be wrapped up like Siberian snowmen, the city’s average January temperature is a relatively mild 15C (59F) degrees.
+Weather in Hong Kong in January is somewhat chilly; this is the city’s coldest month.
+However, while the locals may be wrapped up like Siberian snowmen, the city’s average January temperature is a relatively mild 15°C (59°F) degrees.

 The best news is that January has, aside from December, the least amount of rain, with an average of just 33m.
 Even better, drops from the sky fall on an average of just four days.

 Weather in Hong Kong in March is already starting to skip into Spring.
-The average temperature for March in Hong Kong is a light sweater wearing 18C (64) degrees.
-The temperature will rarely dip below 15C.
+The average temperature for March in Hong Kong is a light sweater wearing 18°C (64°F) degrees.
+The temperature will rarely dip below 15°C.

 March is also the last month of the year when you can venture outdoors and onto Hong Kong's beaches without humidity soaking your shirt.
 From April onwards, the humidity level quickly increases.